 Sprinkle the crushed dried mint leaves evenly over the top for a minty aroma and flavour.
 It is completely optional, but it enhances the aroma of this yogurt dip!
 Keep raita in the fridge before use.
 Serve bundi ka raita chilled!

-Following are the pros and cons of this way:
+The following are the pros and cons of this way:

 Pros